mmbdtp/mmbdtp.github.io/modules/metagenomics/_posts/2000-01-01-programme.md

 **Venue:** Quadram Institute Room UG55A 9.00am to 12.00pm; Room UB55C 12.00pm  to 5.00pm

 - **Bioinformatics Task**
-- Download dataset of metadata on bacterial genomes in GTDB:
+- Download dataset of metadata on bacterial genomes in GTDB: https://data.gtdb.ecogenomic.org/releases/latest/bac120_metadata.tsv.gz
-  - Try it on your own
-  - Then ask ChatGPT to help
-  - Consider adding extra features to make your script as versatile and powerful and use-friendly as possible
+ -Write a Python script that extracts and analyses relevant information to provide a list of phyla ranked according to average genome size and a list of phyla ranked according to average GC content.

 ***